 What Does Document Management Software Mean for the Future of Shipping?

-With big names like Norden, Glencore, and Bunge to name a few, pivoting towards software solutions, the landscape of the shipping industry of the future will be undeniably digital.
+With big names like Norden, Glencore, and Bunge to name a few, pivoting towards smart email platforms, the landscape of the shipping industry of the future will be undeniably digital.
 The net gain of fewer mistakes (often, severely expensive mistakes for shipping professionals) combined with a greater capacity to seize fixture opportunities means that the industry will become increasingly software-reliant.
 In terms of document management software specifically, it might just be the starting point of much of this transformation.
 Already, electronic bills of lading (eB/Ls) are becoming more commonplace, and it’s very likely too that the pandemic has both amplified and sped up this shift, highlighting the growing need for digital document management.

 Undoubtedly the future of the shipping industry will be transformed by increasingly intelligent document management systems and wider software use cases in general, supporting a decades-old industry in an increasingly demanding world.